-Well what is infinitely more important than anything else in our lives, are matters of faith and our relationship with God.
+What is most important in our lives are matters of faith and our relationship with God.
 We can't afford to live with major gaps, or misunderstandings, or misdiagnoses when it comes to faith!
-If we do, then our entire lives will be negatively affected; everything will be like living with the wrong diagnosis.
+If we do, then our entire lives will be negatively affected; everything will be like living with the wrong prescription.